-One of the first ways in which the foundation helped them was via the MDF Toolkit (pdf), which can be downloaded from the website in several languages.
+One of the first ways in which Foundation helped them was via the MDF Toolkit, which can be downloaded from the website in several languages.

 “That was helpful because it explains what you need to be aware when you’re interacting with doctors and caregivers, such as the dangers of anesthesia.”
 David notes, “They were able to put that information in our hands right away and make us smarter and more empowered when talking to physicians.”

-Since then, MDF has been extremely helpful in providing education, support and connections, David says, adding that the foundation has further evolved since those early days.
+Since then, MDF has been extremely helpful in providing education, support and connections, David says, adding that MDF has further evolved since those early days.

-“The MDF conferences help foster community, but you also get medical professionals that talk about various aspects of the disease, like gastrointestinal issues, and breakout sessions that get very specific.
+“The MDF Annual Conferences help foster community, but you also get medical professionals that talk about various aspects of the disease, like gastrointestinal issues, and breakout sessions that get very specific.
 I come away having learned a lot in a very small amount of time.”

 David, who works on the business side of a midsize pharmaceutical company, appreciates the parts of the conferences devoted to discussion of new drug development for DM.
 “It’s always encouraging to hear that progress is being made, as I know there are often challenges along the way.”